International Conference on Production Research 2025

 Money

 The Colombian currency is the Colombian peso (COP).
-At the time of writing COP 4100 = 1 USD.
+As of April 22, the exchange rate was COP 4,270 = 1 USD.
 Get some cash at the airport as credit/debit cards are not always accepted.
 Money exchange offices and ATMs are widely available at the airport.

 The University